Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Finite size effects

 How can we explain this observation?
 Can we achieve an analytical prediction, at least qualitatively, of the above finite size effects?
 A clear and simple answer comes from the study of the critical values $\TKS$ and $T_d$ on \emph{samples of a given finite size}.
 Indeed both critical values can be computed by running BP on a given sample: $\TKS$ is found by analyzing the stability of the PM state in the planted model via the linearization of BP equations around the paramagnetic fixed point; $T_d$ is found by running BP on the random model initialized in a planted glassy state at a given temperature and looking at the temperature at which the glassy state becomes unstable towards the paramagnet.
 More details are given in App.~\ref{app:Td}.

-We cannot compare directly $\TKS$ and $T_d$ for a given sample, because, as explained exhaustively in the Appendix, we are looking at the ensemble of graphs planted at $T=0$ to compute $\TKS$, and to the ensemble of graphs planted at $T>0$ to find $T_d$.
+We cannot compare directly $\TKS$ and $T_d$ for a given sample, because, as explained exhaustively in the Supplemental Material, we are looking at the ensemble of graphs planted at $T=0$ to compute $\TKS$, and to the ensemble of graphs planted at $T>0$ to find $T_d$.
 However, to compare the two, we can reasonably assume that the finite size is effectively changing the mean degree $c$. $T_d$ and $\TKS$ being both monotonic functions of $c$, we can assume that the sample that has the highest $T_d$ will also have the highest $\TKS$.
 Following the same reasoning, we order values of $\TKS$ and $T_d$ and pair them following their order.
 For each pair, we can now look to the $\max(\TKS,T_d)$, because we conjecture that the highest of the two is the one determining the fate of SA in the search for the planted signal.
-In Fig.~\ref{Fig:Isto_Tks_y1} we show the frequency of the $\max(\TKS,T_d)$ for different sizes at $c=17$.
-Filled curves (for $N=10^3, 10^4$) indicate that $\max(\TKS,T_d)=\TKS$ for each pair, while the empty curve (for $N=10^5$) indicates that $\max(\TKS,T_d)=T_{d}$ for each pair.
+In Fig.~\ref{Fig:Isto_Tks_y1} we show the histograms of $\TKS$ (filled curves) and $T_d$ (empty curves) for different sizes at $c=17$.
 The data are thus in perfect agreement with our claim that SA can find the planted state only if $\max(\TKS,T_d)=\TKS$ and this happens with a high probability for $N=10^3$ and $10^4$, while we never observed it for $N=10^5$.

 The reason beyond this unexpected behavior is due to the very different finite size effects in $\TKS$ and $T_d$: while the latter deviates slightly from the value it takes in the thermodynamic limit, we observe in $\TKS$ substantial deviations, very biased towards larger temperatures.
 This in turn destabilizes the PM state at high temperatures in samples of finite size allowing for signal detection (a very favorable effect of finite size effects!).